Group Projects, Collaborations, Curated Collections of Plays

 Venus in Orange 6 – 8 w

 a performance piece with movement and music exploring the lives and loves of young So-Cal women in the 21st century.
 VENUS combines documentary elements with myth, magic, and dreams in a collage of scenes, monologues, movement, and spoken word.
 Flexible casting can range from as few as 6 performers to 8 or more.

 Produced by Cypress College, Cypress, California, and Victory Theatre Center, Burbank.

 A rapid-paced roller-coaster tour of the Seven Deadly Sins, updated for the 21st Century.
 Written by Paula Cizmar, Cheryl Davis, Olga de la Fuente, Chisa Hutchinson, Natalia Naman, Anne Phelan, and Melisa Tien.

 Produced by Lanie Zipoy and AAI.
 Produced at the HERE Summer Sublet Series, New York City, and at PlayGround, Philly Fringe.
 2010.

-More collaborations coming soon…including The Hotel Play in 2017 and a published version of Paula’s The Portal in We Are Theatre–a collaborative piece written for Guerrilla Girls on Tour, performed at the Cherry Lane Theatre.
+More collaborations coming soon…including a piece in 45’s 24 (a project of ProtestPlays.org) and a published version of Paula’s The Portal in We Are Theatre–a collaborative piece written for Guerrilla Girls on Tour, performed at the Cherry Lane Theatre.